eatlobster/Cyber_Training_Workshop_2023/_episodes/02-python-git.md

   And a [more complete documentation](https://git-scm.com/docs)

-Below I will summarize the list of most important Git commands.
+Below I summarize the list of most important Git commands.
 Note that the names in the UPPER CASE have to be substituted with the actual names specific to your work.